xamarin/dev-days-labs/HandsOnLab/README.md

 **App name**

-This is a unique name for the app that you will need when you configure the backend in your app.
-You may want to do somethign like *yourlastnamespeakers* or somethign like this.
+This is a unique name for the app that you will need when you configure the back end in your app.
+You will need to choose a globally-unique name; for example, you could try something like *yourlastnamespeakers*.

 **Subscription**
-Select a subscription or creat a pay as you go (this service will not cost you anything)
+Select a subscription or create a pay-as-you-go account (this service will not cost you anything)

 **Resource Group**
 Select *Create new* and call it **DevDaysSpeakers**